evanbones/evanbones/README.md

 I'm a full stack developer based in Canada with a focus on system design.
 My background includes work in the Minecraft modding community, where I learned Java and how to use Git.
 I've also written software using VB.net, Python, FastAPI, and Next.js.

-Currently, I am attending university and contributing to open-source projects.
+Currently, I'm attending university for computer science with a minor in mathematics, and contributing to open-source projects.

 * **Core Focus:** Java, Python, TypeScript, system design
 * **Interests:** Music production, math, cinema, and game design

----

 ## Tech Stack